 The deeper the red, the richer the household, with gold representing the upper classes.
 Shades of blue represent households that are ‘deprived’, with deeper blues showing households with ‘chronic want.’
 Areas shaded in black are lowest rung on the socio-economic ladder – those who might rely on criminal acts to earn a living.

 Despite the widespread poverty during the Victorian Era of the East End, it might surprise you to learn that the Roman Road area did not just consist of abject poverty.
-Rather, much like today, it is a mixture of poorer and more comfortably middle-class households.
+Rather, much like today, it is a mixture of poorer and more comfortable middle-class households.

 Much like 130 years ago, Tower Hamlets today contains some of the poorest areas in England.
-According to a 2018 council document, approximately 40% of Tower Hamlets live below the poverty line.
-In a sad echo of child poverty rife in the Victorian East End, Tower Hamlets today has the highest rates of child poverty in the whole of the UK.
-According to the same report, 31% of children in Globe Town live below the poverty line here.
+According to a 2019/20 report, approximately 40% of Tower Hamlets live below the poverty line.
+In a sad echo of child poverty rife in the Victorian East End, Tower Hamlets today has the highest rates of child poverty in the whole of the UK, at 51%.

 But there is hope – in 2010 Tower Hamlets was the seventh most deprived borough whereas today it is the 10th most deprived local authority in England, showing a distinct improvement in rankings in the past decade.